-Water is relatively clear during baseflow conditions at all stations, often exceeding the measurement limit of 100 cm (Figure 23).
-Station VR804 has the poorest baseflow sample medians relative to the other monitoring sites in the watershed.
+Water is relatively clear during baseflow conditions at all stations, though there was a much higher degree of variability in 2021 than in previous year most likely due to the extended drought conditions from the summer (Figure 23).
+Station VR807 has the poorest baseflow sample medians relative to the other monitoring sites in the watershed.
 Sandy soils dominate the area and the stream bed contains a lot of sand.
 Sandy substrate is easily suspended in the water column, making the water cloudy.

 Figure 23.
-Transparency, categorized by sample type, for 2020.
+Transparency, categorized by sample type, for 2021.